What makes a Great Website in 2021?

 Five weeks have passed.
 You are building the perfect website.
 Slowly.

-and there’s someone at home
+There’s someone at home

 In the morning you get an email.
 Someone has written “Thanks for this [your name].
 I wasn’t aware of [this thing] in [your industry].
 You’ve saved me so much shoe leather.
 Great job.
 I’ll be back.”

-Googlebot is Google’s web-crawler
+“Googlebot” is Google’s web-crawler

 The pen is mightier than the sword

 Luckily, your article turns out to be the very thing many people were looking for.
 People tell all their social networks about your article.
 They might buy something from you later, but that’s not important to you right now.
 You seek loftier heights.
 After all, now you are a writer.
 With an audience.
 Selling wasn’t even really your aim.

 You are simply happy to have added your 2c to the great wealth of knowledge that is out there.
 Sure, people have subscribed to your site and will receive your new article every week, but that wasn’t your foremost intention.

 Not everybody learns the same way.
 Some people don’t like to read.

-Each time you try less and less to sell your product.
+Each time you put something up, try less and less to sell your product.
 Take your ego (and desire to sell) out of the equation.

 Karma on the web

 You’ve written golden, useful content.
-And this is your reward.
+And now this is your reward.
 You didn’t intend it to be THE number one article.
-300 complementary industry websites now point to your article because what you are saying needed to be said.
+300 complementary (non-competitors) industry websites decide to point to your article because what you are saying needed to be said.

-You’ve filled the communication gap between your industry and potential buyers.
-Your industry brothers and sisters are now familiar with your regular posts and look forward to reading them nearly as much as you now look forward to writing them.
+You’ve single-handedly filled the communication gap between your industry and potential buyers.
+Your industry brothers and sisters become familiar with your regular posts and look forward to reading them nearly as much as you look forward to writing them.

-We’re in this together
+We’re all in this together

 You get a call.
 A large competitor has too many requests for an item or service and wonders if you can help out?